 Nam Name:

-Student ID:
+Stud Student ID:

 Prog ramme of Study:

 Mod ule Code/ Name:

 Title of Project/ Dissertation:

 Nam e of Supervisor(s):

 Decl aration:

-cordance with the appropriate regulations, I hereby submit the allare that: pove dissertation for examination and
+ecordance with the appropriate regulations, I hereby submit the ablare that: bove dissertation for examination and

 (i) I have read and understood the sections on "Plagiarism an Results" found in the University's Regulations Handbook dissertation embodies the results of my own work.

-(ii) I have no objection to submit a soft copy of my dissertation through the Turnitin Platform.
-I confirm that the hard copies and soft copy, submitted to the Faculty/ Centre Registry, and the soft copy (main body, i.e., Introduction up to the Conclusion or last Chapter) uploaded through Turnitin Platform are identical in content.

-(iii) I have adhered to the "Harvard system of referencing" or a system acceptable as per "The University of Mauritius Referencing Guide" for referencing, quotations and citations in my dissertation.
-Each contribution to, and quotation in my dissertation from the work of other people has been attributed, and has been cited and referenced.
+(ii) (ii) I have strictly adhered to the "Harvard system of referencing," or any other referencing system deemed acceptable as per "The University of Mauritius Referencing Guide," for all citations, quotations, and references in my dissertation.
+Each contribution to, and quotation from, the works of others, as well as the utilisation of Artificial Intelligence (AI), has been duly attributed and appropriately cited and referenced.

-(iv) (iv) I have not allowed and will not allow anyone to copy my work with the intention of passing it off as his/her own work.
+(iii) (iii) I have not allowed and will not allow anyone to copy my work with the intention of passing it off as his/her own work.

-(v) v) I am aware that I may have to forfeit the certificate/ diploma/ degree in the event that plagiarism has been detected after the award.
+(iv) (iv) I am aware that I may have to forfeit the certificate/ diploma/ degree in the event that plagiarism has been detected after the award.

-(vi) Notwithstanding the supervision provided to me by the University of Mauritius, I warrant that any alleged act(s) of plagiarism during my stay as a registered student of the University of Mauritius is entirely my own responsibility and the University of Mauritius and/or its employees shall under no circumstances whatsoever be under any liability of any kind in respect of the aforesaid act(s) of plagiarism.
+(v) Notwithstanding the supervision provided to me by the University of Mauritius, I warrant that any alleged act(s) of plagiarism during my stay as a registered student of the University of Mauritius is entirely my own responsibility and the University of Mauritius and/or its employees shall under no circumstances whatsoever be under any liability of any kind in respect of the aforesaid act(s) of plagiarism.

-Signature: Date:
+Sign ature: Date: